DawidPerkowskiGit/At----a_Task/README.md

 ### Valid input data response

-This is example data fetched by calling locally deployed application on port 8080.
+This is example data fetched by calling exposed endpoint in locally deployed application on port 8080.
 ```
 localhost:8080/dawidperkowskigit
 ```